Katie Broome |

 There’s a hidden latch underneath the rear of the armrest that can be pushed so the armrest will raise.
 This is perfect for when you need more legroom or need to get up in flight.

 Before the COVID-19 pandemic, Southwest offered free drinks if you traveled on select holidays.
-Keep in mind, you probably won’t reap a cheaper flight from the Southwest Low Fare Calendar hack on a holiday.
-If you’re traveling on one of these special days, you may just get a boozy freebie (let us know if you do!):
+Keep in mind, you probably won’t be able to get a cheaper flight from the Southwest Low Fare Calendar hack on a holiday.
+But if you’re traveling on one of these special days, you may just get a boozy freebie (let us know if you do!):

 • New Year’s Day